Mathematical Methods of Theoretical Physics

+makes use of the totally antisymmetric Levi-Civita symbol (\ref{2014-m-ch-lcs}) on page \pageref{2014-m-ch-lcs}, and makes use of the Einstein summation convention.
+The second, {\em Laplace formula} definition of the determinant is recursive and expands the determinant in cofactors.
+It is also called {\em Laplace expansion}, or {\em cofactor expansion} .
 First, a {\em minor} $M_{ij}$ of an $n$-by-$n$ square matrix $A$ is defined to be the determinant of the $(n-1)\times (n-1)$ submatrix that remains after the entire $i$th row and $j$th column have been deleted from $A$.

 A {\em cofactor} $A_{ij}$ of an $n$-by-$n$ square matrix $A$ is defined in terms of its associated minor by